-This two day training course is designed for experienced Road Safety Auditors who wish to obtain a Highways England Approved Certificate of Competency.
-The course updates Road Safety Auditors on a variety of topics in highway design and road safety to help them carry out safety audits to a consistently high standard.
+This two-day training course is designed for experienced Road Safety Auditors who wish to obtain a Highways England Approved Certificate of Competency.
+The course updates Road Safety Auditors on a variety of topics in highway design and road safety to help them carry out road safety audits to a consistently high standard.

-Highways England has issued HD19/15 in order to demonstrate compliance with EC Directive 2008/96/EC.
+Highways England issued the DMRB Road Safety Audit Standard in order to demonstrate compliance with EC Directive 2008/96/EC.
 All teams undertaking Road Safety Audits on the trunk road network throughout the UK will require a Highways England Approved Certificate of Competency.
-This course has been formally approved by Highways England to provide such a certificate, and conforms to the syllabus for Certificate of Competency training set out by Highways England.
+This course has been formally approved by Highways England to provide such a certificate and conforms to the syllabus for Certificate of Competency training set out by Highways England.